-<B>4.7 7. un-
+<B>4.7 un-

 <P>This meaning of the prefix raz- presupposes that something has been put together and is subsequently taken apart.
 In (18) a man has been tied up, and a woman unties the ropes.
-Metaphorically this meaning is extended to a wide variety of domains, in particular decoding (literally un-encoding) or making sense of things, as in (19), or changing one’s mind (literally un-thinking), as in (20).
+Metaphorically this meaning is extended to a wide variety of domains, in particular to decoding (literally un-encoding) or making sense of things, as in (19) and to changing one’s mind (literally un-thinking), as in (20).

 <NEX>